-When you reach level 30, you will be invited on the Quest for Glory by Cyrus Drake.
-He will send you to Cyclops Lane where you will discover something amazing.
-Hiding in the back of the park is a golden chariot which will carry you to Aquila.
-There, you will meet Silenus, who will send you on to Mount Olympus to challenge Zeus.
-This is a side quest that you will want to do, as the gear Zeus drops here will keep your stats on top until you reach level 56 or 60.
+When you reach level 30, Cyrus Drake will invite you to the Quest for Glory, your ticket to Mount Olympus.
+The quest will send you to Cyclops Lane, where you will discover something unique.
+Hiding in the back of the park is a golden chariot to Aquila.
+There, you will meet Silenus, who will send you to Mount Olympus to meet Zeus.
+This is a side quest you will definitely want to do, as the gear Zeus drops here will keep your stats where they need to be until you reach level 56 or 60.

 Next, Athena will send you to the Sky Balcony to face the Praetorian Guards.
 This is another mob like the last one.
-Even though one of them is a different school like a boss would be, the health is about the same for all of them.
-The “boss” is storm, and the mobs are myth.
-The same strategy you used in the last fight will do nicely here as well, just be sure to convert the boss if your attacker is storm.
-Be sure to grab the free statue of Zeus which you will find up on the sky balcony, then grab that third legion token, a Carthenian Elephant.
+Even though one of them is in a different school like a boss would be, the health is about the same for all of them.
+The “boss” is a Storm, and the mobs are Myth.
+The same strategy you used in the last fight will also work here; be sure to convert the boss if your attacker is Storm.
+Grab the free statue of Zeus, which you will find on the Sky Balcony, then swipe the third Legion Token, a Carthenian Elephant.

-After turning in the final legion token Athena will send you off to face a new kind of challenge.
-Down in the arena, Eris Golden Apple has a puzzle that you must solve.
-She will show you two teams and you will have to figure out which of your warriors can take down the ones she selects.
+After turning in the final Legion Token, Athena will send you off to face a new kind of challenge.
+Down in the Arena, Eris Golden Apple has a puzzle you must solve.
+She will show you two teams, and you will have to figure out which of your warriors can take down the ones she selects.
 Lucky for us, she makes the same moves every time.
 First, move your Carthenian Elephant.
 Second, move the Minotaur Warrior.
 Then end the game with the Ophidian Archer.

-You must gather Hephaestus’s statues that are hidden all around Mount Olympus before moving ahead.
+Before moving ahead, you must gather Hephaestus’s statues that are hidden all around Mount Olympus.
 Start by heading straight out the door and down the hall.
-When you get to the end of the hall head out the door and hang a left, toward the Chamber of the Sun.
-Enter the Chamber of the Sun, but stop just side the door and turn to your right.
-You will see the first statue hidden in the corner right there (1).
+When you get to the end of the hall, head out the door and hang a left toward the Chamber of the Sun.
+Enter the Chamber of the Sun, but stop side the door and turn to your right.
+You will see the first statue in the corner (1).

-Head back out the door and toward Athena, over in the corner by the entrance you will find the next statue (2).
-Now, go toward the moon chamber, but when you get to the top of the stairs leading to the moon chamber door turn to the left.
-You will find the third statue hidden in a corner there (3).
-Finally, head down the nearest set of stairs to the arena.
-When you get to the bottom of the stairs stop and turn to your right.
+Head back out the door and toward Athena; you will find the next statue in the corner by the entrance (2).
+Now, go toward the Moon Chamber, but when you get to the top of the stairs leading to the Moon Chamber door, turn to the left.
+The third statue is hidden in a corner (3).
+Finally, head down the nearest set of stairs to the Arena.
+When you get to the bottom of the stairs, stop and turn to your right.
 You will see the fourth eagle statue standing near the bench in the alcove there (4).
-Now that you have gathered all of the eagles, you can bring them to Hephaestus and brace yourself for the next challenge.
+Now that you have gathered all the eagles, you can bring them to Hephaestus and brace yourself for the next challenge.